bherbst/bryanherbst.com/_posts/2020-11-03-compose-semantics-talkback.md

 This isn't an exhaustive list, but rather a guide to the properties that you are most likely to use.

-### accessibilityLabel
+### contentDescription
-[`accessibilityLabel`](https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#(androidx.compose.ui.semantics.SemanticsPropertyReceiver).accessibilityLabel:kotlin.String) is a direct analogue to `android:contentDescription`, and it populates `AccessibilityNodeInfo.contentDescription`.
+[`contentDescription`](https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#contentdescription) is a direct analogue to `android:contentDescription`, and it populates `AccessibilityNodeInfo.contentDescription`.

 TalkBack reads this text when your Compose element receives accessibility focus.
 This is particularly useful for visual content such as images or icon buttons.
-For example you might want your app bar's back button to have an `accessibilityLabel` of "back button":
+For example you might want your app bar's back button to have a `contentDescription` of "back button":

 {% highlight kotlin %}
 IconButton(
     onClick = { },
     icon = { Icon(Icons.Default.ArrowBack) },
     modifier = Modifier.semantics {
-      accessibilityLabel = "back button"
+      contentDescription = "back button"
     }
 )
 {% endhighlight %}

-If you do _not_ set an `accessibilityLabel`, accessibility services will typically read the text content of your node.
-In the back button example above, TalkBack would be completely silent without the label since there is no text associated with the button.
+If you do _not_ set a `contentDescription`, accessibility services will typically read the text content of your node.
+In the back button example above, TalkBack would be completely silent without the content description since there is no text associated with the button.

+*Jetpack Compose Alpha 9 note*: This attributed used to be `accessibilityLabel`, and was renamed in alpha 9.

 ### mergeAllDescendants
 A very common desire is to group multiple elements on screen together and have TalkBack read them as one element.
 For example if you have a Checkbox with a Text, you probably want to have both the state of the Checkbox and the text grouped together for accessibility purposes. `mergeAllDescendants` enables that grouping!
 In the `android.view` world it is common to do this using `android:importantForAccessibility` on a `ViewGroup`.